 * It is not correct to assume that those following the lesser vehicle do not develop compassion or bodhichitta.
 H.H.
 Dorje Chang Buddha III has taught that one cannot become an Arhat without having Bodhichitta.
 These categories should only be considered as guides and used for reference.

 ** Although the truths of these practices are the same for the followers of the Theravada and Mahayana, the levels of realization of these factors are different.
-You should read Imparting the Absolute Truth Through the Heart Sutra to understand this.
+You should read Expounding the Absolute Truth through the Heart Sutra to understand this.